KOGTI-2023/multistream/README.md

 Now you can start contributing to the project!

 ## Donate!
-If you enjoy this project, you can buy me a coffee: https://www.buymeacoffee.com/joaojlf4
+Now you can buy me a coffee: https://www.buymeacoffee.com/joaojlf4